 Help with your Short Sale

-If you live on Long Island or in the five boroughs of New York City, Realty Warehouse can help you convince the bank to accept a short sale if you decide if a short sale is a good option to avoid foreclosure.
+If you live on Long Island or in the five boroughs of New York City, Realty Warehouse can help you convince the bank to accept a short sale in New York City, if you decide if a short sale is a good option to avoid foreclosure.
 Our resources and contacts can present your short sale offer to the right person at the bank and guide you through the entire short sale process.
 We help homeowners weigh their options, find alternatives to foreclosure and achieve the best possible outcome.

 Realty Warehouse enjoys an A+ accreditation rating from the respected Better Business Bureau.
 Count on us to learn about your specific situation, offer the advice you need and provide effective solutions in a stressful situation.